Nekkar ASA Renews Share Buy-Back Program

 Nekkar ASA (DE:0TT) has released an update.

-Nekkar ASA has renewed its share buy-back program, aiming to repurchase up to 10,742,711 shares with a maximum budget of NOK 100 million by May 2025.
-This strategic move is managed independently by Pareto Securities, and during the recent week, Nekkar acquired 163,721 shares at an average price of NOK 9.9053 each.
-The company now holds nearly 2.8% of its own shares, potentially enhancing shareholder value by reducing the number of outstanding shares.
+Nekkar ASA has announced the renewal of its share buy-back program, with plans to repurchase up to 10,742,711 shares valued at a maximum of NOK 100 million by May 30, 2025.
+The program, managed by Pareto Securities, aims to enhance corporate strategy, as evidenced by the recent acquisition of 248,300 shares at an average price of NOK 10.4289 per share.
+This move reflects Nekkar’s commitment to leveraging its financial assets for growth and shareholder value.

 For further insights into DE:0TT stock, check out TipRanks’ Stock Analysis page.